SeungwonMJ/EmaiLLM/README.md

 Features

-Bulk Email Detection: Filters mass or bulk emails by analyzing content, subject, and sender.
+Bulk Email Detection: Filters mass or bulk emails by analyzing content, subject, and sender(if applicable).

 Custom Keywords: Allows users to define custom keywords or phrases to filter emails.